SamuelSwartzberg/flashcardifying_text_temp/phil.md

-Grue and bleen were coined by goodman to exemplify the "new problem of induction" Something grue will be green if observed before a fixed time t and blue afterwards SOmething bleen will be blue if observed before a fixed time t and green afterwards The "⟮c+;new problem of induction⟯" may be explained like so: Imagine a statement like "⟮c+;All emeralds are green⟯" and a statement "⟮c+;All emeralds are grue.⟯" ⟮c+;Before time t⟯, ⟮c+;both statements⟯ is/are ⟮c+;correct⟯, but ⟮c+;after time t⟯, ⟮c+;only the first⟯ is/are ⟮c+;correct⟯, that is, ⟮c+;only the first statement⟯ is/are ⟮c+;projectable into the future⟯.
-However, ⟮c+;before time t, we have no way to know this⟯.
-Therefore, ⟮c+;we have no basis to know which claims are projectable into the future.⟯
+Grue and bleen were coined by goodman to exemplify the "new problem of induction" Something grue will be green if observed before a fixed time t and blue afterwards SOmething bleen will be blue if observed before a fixed time t and green afterwards The "⟮new problem of induction⟯" may be explained like so: Imagine a statement like "⟮All emeralds are green⟯" and a statement "⟮All emeralds are grue.⟯" ⟮Before time t⟯, ⟮both statements⟯ is/are ⟮correct⟯, but ⟮after time t⟯, ⟮only the first⟯ is/are ⟮correct⟯, that is, ⟮only the first statement⟯ is/are ⟮projectable into the future⟯.
+However, ⟮before time t, we have no way to know this⟯.
+Therefore, ⟮we have no basis to know which claims are projectable into the future.⟯

 ##### by analogy